Right to Choose ADHD: What SENCOs Need to Know in 2026

 From April 2026, several ICBs have indicated changes to their commissioned ADHD provider lists.
 If your school is supporting families through RTC referrals, the period before April 2026 is the time to confirm which providers are currently commissioned in your area and whether any pathway changes are planned.
 This is not the SENCO's statutory responsibility, but it is information that helps families and reduces the calls and emails that arrive at the SENCO's desk when referrals fail.

 The Thinking Framework's Sequence operation is particularly useful here.
-When a teacher breaks a complex task into a visible, numbered sequence, they are providing the external planning scaffold that the pupil's working memory cannot hold.
+When a teacher breaks a complex task into a visible, numbered sequence, they are providing the external planning scaffold that the learner's working memory cannot hold.
 This is not differentiation in the sense of reducing demand; it is differentiation in the sense of restructuring the entry point.
 The task remains unchanged.
 The planning support is made explicit.
-For a pupil with ADHD, this adjustment can be the difference between task avoidance and task completion.
+For a learner with ADHD, this adjustment can be the difference between task avoidance and task completion.
 Our article on ADHD, autism, and PDA in the classroom explores the overlaps and distinctions between these profiles in detail.

 Some RTC providers send a teacher rating scale, typically the Conners or the SNAP-IV, as part of the assessment pack.
 When this happens, the SENCO or a subject teacher completes it and returns it to the provider.
 This is the school's formal contribution to the clinical assessment.
 It is worth knowing that these rating scales carry significant weight in the diagnostic decision, and that an incomplete or uncompleted scale from school reduces the quality of the assessment data.